Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: DLMC with IS

-We introduced the decoupled MV-SDE for given $\{\mu_t^P: t \in [0,T]\}$ to implement IS measure change on a standard lower-dimensional SDE and hence reduce MC estimator variance for rare event probabilities.
-Since \eqref{eqn:decoupled_mvsde} is a standard SDE for fixed $\{\mu_t^P:t \in [0,T]\}$, we follow the procedure in Section~ \ref{sec:is_sde} to derive optimal measure change.
+We introduced the decoupled MV-SDE to implement an IS change of measure for a given $\{\mu_t^P: t \in [0,T]\}$ on a standard lower-dimensional SDE, thereby reducing MC estimator variance for rare-event probabilities.
+As \eqref{eqn:decoupled_mvsde} is a standard SDE for a fixed $\{\mu_t^P:t \in [0,T]\}$, we follow the procedure in Section~\ref{sec:is_sde} to derive the optimal change of measure.

-This section only discusses the important results required for this formulation.
-We use Lemma \ref{lemma:dyn_prog} and the procedure in Section~\ref{sec:is_sde} to obtain the HJB PDE that provides optimal control for the decoupled MV-SDE.